hereon-mbs/MBS-3D-OptFlow/README.md

 where $`E_{Data}`$ is a data term enforcing brightness constancy and $` E_{Smoothness} `$ provides regularization.
 The default solver implemented operates as multiscale approach in 3D, with an  inner/outer iteration scheme and optimization via auto-adaptive successive over-relaxation.

 **Pending Repository Updates**:
-  - Add a tool to perform rigid_body registration
   - Streamlining of main.cpp (removing unused experimental features, workflows to separate files)
   - Documenting all available input parameters
   - Transversal contraction option for mini-mapper